Get the Facts: 3 Myths about Cervical Cancer ScreeningPosted on by

 More than 12,000 women in the United States get cervical cancer each year, and more than half of these cases occur in women who have never been screened or who haven’t been screened in the past 5 years.
 Spreading the facts and debunking these and other myths is important.
 Please help spread the word during January for National Cervical Cancer Awareness Month and throughout the year.

-Learn more about cervical cancer and other gynecologic cancers, and get resources to share from CDC’s Inside Knowledge: Get the Facts About Gynecologic Cancer campaign.
+Learn more about cervical cancer and other gynecologic cancers, and get resources to share.